LeeDoYup/ML_Implementations/README.md

 # ML_Implementations

-This repository aims to collect many implementation and practice of machine learning models.
+This repository aims to collect my implementation and practice of machine learning models.